wjakew/redirect/README.md

 - [X] Simple front page with edition functionality.
 - [X] Card creation with custom header, email, phone and quote.
 Custom QR with link is also available.
 - [ ] Projects page with projects manager in the terminal.
-- [ ] Blog functionality with blog entry importer as Markdown file in terminal.
+- [ ] Blog functionality with blog entry importer as Markdown file.
 - [ ] CV Page functionality with web editor.

 ### How to use